 The methods used by the School to discourage bullying will vary from time-to-time, with new initiatives being introduced when thought appropriate.
 Strategies at The Armidale School include but are not limited to:

-Educating Students regarding what constitutes bullyinghow to manage it, how to report it and how to support others being bullied,
+Educating Students regarding what constitutes bullying,how to manage it, how to report it and how to support others being bullied,

 Employing a suitable disciplinary action to deal with and discourage bullies.
 This disciplinary action can include suspension and expulsion. – See above table